HXWfromDJTU/blockchain/note.md

 > However it should be possible to submit new transactions in between the creation of two blocks.

 > In Bitcoin’s case there is a block size limit of 2mb.

+> The public key will be used as our wallet's address and is freely shareable,

+> Remember: you can only sign transactions when they come out of your own pocket.
+You can't spend the coins of someone else.